yahya-aghdam/CraftFlow/README.md

 gRPC server designed to work with application internal connection.
 You can connect it with any language based on `auth.proto` file and verify user token with it.

 ![HTTP server](./asset/grpc.png)

+## Jenkins Pipeline for Node.js App with Docker

+Jenkins pipeline automates the build, test, and deployment process of application using Docker Compose.
+It includes the following stages:

+- **Build**: Builds the Docker images for all services defined in `docker-compose.yml`.
+- **Run Tests**: Runs the test suite inside the `test` direction to verify the app's functionality.
+- **Deploy**: Deploys the application by starting all services in detached mode.

+This pipeline ensures smooth CI/CD by automating the entire flow from building to deploying the application.

 ## Installation